AdobeDocs/workfront.nl-NL/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/configure-users-log-time-in-hrs-or-days.md

 <!--this article should be removed from the admin area because this is not an admin function; we have another article linked below in the user area for timesheets -->

-Gebruikers met een [!UICONTROL Planner] de vergunning kan vormen of zij login tijd [!DNL Adobe Workfront] in uren of dagen.
+Gebruikers met een [!UICONTROL Planner] -licentie kunnen configureren of ze zich binnen [!DNL Adobe Workfront] in uren of dagen aanmelden.
 Als [!DNL Workfront] beheerder, kunt u dit het plaatsen voor individuele gebruikers of volledige veelvoudige gebruikers in uw organisatie vormen.
 Standaard kunnen gebruikers zich aanmelden in uren.

-Voor informatie over het vormen van gebruikers aan logboektijd in uren of dagen, zie [Configureer of de tijd uren of dagen is aangemeld](../../../timesheets/config-timesheet-prefs/config-time-logged-hrs-days.md).
+Voor informatie over het vormen van gebruikers aan logboektijd in uren of dagen, zie [ vormen of de tijd uren of dagen ](../../../timesheets/config-timesheet-prefs/config-time-logged-hrs-days.md) het programma wordt geopend.